Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 Matching ApplicationArrayElements and ImplementationDataTypeElements are shown on the same layer.
 For the sake of clarity correlating maxNumberOfElements and arraySize attributes are described with the identical instance of a SwSystemconst instead of a value.
 Further details of variant rich M1 models are not in the scope of this example.

 The data type of the array element is described by the ApplicationArrayDataType with the means of a ApplicationPrimitiveDataType of category BOOLEAN.
 In order to fulfill [constr_1152] the category of ApplicationArrayElement "Dim3" is set to BOOLEAN.
 This ApplicationPrimitiveDataType "BOOLEAN" correlates to the ImplementationDataType "boolean" of category VALUE which is typically the boolean type of the AUTOSAR Platform Types.
 Please note here [constr_1063].

 #@SECTION: 5.2.4.2.2 ApplicationRecordDataType
 #@CLASS: ApplicationRecordDataType
 #@CLASS: ApplicationRecordElement

 [TPS_SWCT_01249] ApplicationRecordDataType (cid:100) A declaration of ApplicationRecordDataType describes a non-empty set of objects, each of which has a unique identiﬁer with respect to the ApplicationRecordDataType and each has an own ApplicationDataType.
 The shortName of each ApplicationRecordElement within the scope of an ApplicationRecordDataType shall be unique. (cid:99)(RS_SWCT_03216)

-ApplicationRecordDataType

-Class#@CLASS:
-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::Datatypes
-Note An application data type which can be decomposed into prototypes of other application data types.

-Base Attribute element (ordered)

-Tags: atp.recommendedPackage=ApplicationDataTypes ARElement,ARObject,ApplicationCompositeDataType,ApplicationDataType,AtpBlueprint,AtpBlueprintable,AtpClassiﬁer,AtpType,AutosarDataType,CollectableElement,Identiﬁable,MultilanguageReferrable,PackageableElement,Referrable Datatype ApplicationRecordElement

-Mul.
-Kind Note 1..* aggr Speciﬁes an element of a record.
-The aggregation of ApplicationRecordElement is subject to variability with the purpose to support the conditional existence of elements inside a ApplicationrecordDataType.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

 Table 5.16: ApplicationRecordDataType

-ApplicationRecordElement

-Class#@CLASS:
-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::DataPrototypes
-Note Describes the properties of one particular element of an application record data type.
-Base ARObject,ApplicationCompositeElementDataPrototype,AtpFeature,AtpPrototype,DataPrototype,Identiﬁable,MultilanguageReferrable,Referrable Datatype –

-Mul.
-Kind Note – Attribute – – –

 Table 5.17: ApplicationRecordElement

 #@SECTION: 5.2.5 Implementation Data Type
 #@CLASS: ImplementationDataType
 #@CLASS: ImplementationDataTypeElement
 #@CLASS: SwPointerTargetProps
 #@CLASS: ImplementationProps
 #@CLASS: SymbolProps
+#@CLASS: SwDataDefProps
+#@CLASS: SwBaseType
+#@CLASS: BswModuleEntry
+#@CLASS: ImplementationProps
+#@CLASS: SymbolProps
+#@CLASS: SwDataDefProps
+#@CLASS: AutosarDataType
+#@CLASS: CompuMethod
+#@CLASS: DataConstr

 [TPS_SWCT_01250] ImplementationDataType has been introduced to optimize the formal support for data type handling on the implementation level (cid:100) The concept of an ImplementationDataType has been introduced to optimize the formal support for data type handling on the implementation level.

 That is, an ImplementationDataType conceptually corresponds to the level of (C) source code.
 For example, ImplementationDataTypes have a direct impact on the contract (please find an explanation of this term in [2]) of a software-component and the RTE. (cid:99)(RS_SWCT_03217)

-Root Element

-Attribute Existence per Category

-Attributes of SwDataDefProps

-additionalNativeTypeQualifier

-annotation

-baseType

-compuMethod

-dataConstr

-displayFormat

-implementationDataType

-invalidValue

-stepSize

-swAddrMethod

-5There is a use case for the definition of an invalidValue for category ARRAY and therefore category STRUCTURE is also supported for the sake of symmetry.
+There is a use case for the definition of an invalidValue for category ARRAY and therefore category STRUCTURE is also supported for the sake of symmetry.

-6This represents an exception such that it would make sense to use an entire ArrayValueSpecification as the invalidValue because a string semantically is more than just a bunch of characters in a row.
+This represents an exception such that it would make sense to use an entire ArrayValueSpecification as the invalidValue because a string semantically is more than just a bunch of characters in a row.

-Root Element

-Attribute Existence per Category

-Attributes of SwDataDefProps

-swAlignment

-swBitRepresentation

-swCalibrationAccess

-swCalprmAxisSet

-swComparisonVariable

-swDataDependency

-swHostVariable

-swImplPolicy

-swIntendedResolution

-swInterpolationMethod

-swIsVirtual

-swPointerTargetProps

-swPointerTargetProps.swDataDefProps

-swPointerTargetProps.functionPointerSignature

-swRecordLayout

-swRefreshTiming

-swTextProps

-swValueBlockSize

-unit

-valueAxisDataType

-Other Attributes

-subElement: DataTypeElement

-Implementation

-subElement.arraySizeSemantics

-subElement.arraySize

 Table 5.18: Allowed Attributes vs. category for ImplementationDataType